dammie200/f1data/README.md

 # F1 Data Lab

 An in-depth Formula 1 analytics experience built with Next.js 14, TypeScript, Tailwind CSS, Recharts, and a SQLite cache powered by Prisma.
-Data comes from the open Ergast API and can be synced locally for fast, repeatable analytics.
+Data comes from the open Ergast API by default, with an OpenF1 (FastF1-compatible) fallback you can enable if Ergast is unreachable, and can be synced locally for fast, repeatable analytics.

 ## Getting started